marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Seni/LLawyr Yn Mawr/Thorkil.md

 [[The Crew of the Kilfenora]]

 ### Notes
-Jumped overboard [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]] in flight of the events that had just occurred.
+Jumped overboard [[- Brannon -/Additional Lore/Ships/The Kilfenora|The Kilfenora]] in flight of the events that had just occurred and to try and swim towards [[Isabella]] in their safety boat.